 Legal services provided under agency billed programs with two separate contract awards are billed after the month services are provided and recognized as revenue in the month services are provided.
 Agency billed programs also follow a negotiated hourly or session fee schedule.
-Included in grants and contributions receivable are \$85,221 of amounts billed under agency agreements for services provided to two different agencies as of December 31, 2021.
+Included in grants and contributions receivable are \$102,660 of amounts billed under agency agreements for services provided to two different agencies as of December 31, 2022.

 Grants and Contributions Receivable - Grants and contributions receivables are recorded when accrued and are stated at the amount management expects to collect.
 Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual receivables.
-At December 31, 2021, no valuation allowance was deemed necessary.
-All receivable balances at December 31, 2021 are expected to be collected in 2022.
+At December 31, 2022, no valuation allowance was deemed necessary.
+All receivable balances at December 31, 2022 are expected to be collected in 2023.

-Contributed Services - Contributed services are recognized if the services received (a) increase or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
+Contributions of Non-Financial Assets - Contributed services are recognized if the services received (a) increase or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
 LQ receives a significant amount of contributed time from attorneys or legal firms.
-In 2021, LQ received \$523,621 of donated legal services.
-This amount is based on the fair value of hourly rates for experienced attorneys and valued based on the number of service hours provided.